Advice > Software engineering

 5.2 Practice by yourself

-As mentioned above, you'll have to answer three types of questions at Amazon: coding, system design, and behavioral.
-The first step of your preparation should be to brush up on these different types of questions and to practice answering them by yourself.
+As mentioned above, you'll have to answer three types of questions at Amazon: computer science fundamentals, coding, system design, and behavioral.
+The first step of your preparation should be to brush up on these different types of questions and practice answering them by yourself.

-For coding interviews, we recommend getting used to the step-by-step approach demonstrated by Amazon in the video below.
+For coding interviews, we recommend trying this step-by-step approach as demonstrated in Amazon’s coding sample video.

 Here is a summary of the approach: